 - Thank the hiring manager for their time and the opportunity

 - End with a call to action.
 This is a good way to continue the conversation further.
-A simple “At your earliest opportunity, I’d love to discuss more about how I can Restaurant X” will work.
+A simple “At your earliest opportunity, I’d love to discuss more how I can Restaurant X” will work.

 For extra advice and inspiration, read our step-by-step guide on how to write a cover letter.